reframejs/reframe/readme.md

 **No build configuration** and **no server configuration** is required.

-Yet, since Reframe is progressively ejectable, you can take control over everything.
+Yet Reframe is progressively ejectable and you can take control over everything.
-Reframe **doesn't lock you in**.
+**No lock in**.
-You **quickly implement a prototype while staying fully flexible down the road**.
+**Quickly implement a prototype while staying fully flexible down the road**.

-Reframe is a "Universal Framework":
-You can create any type of app: a modern **interactive frontend with React**, a Node.js backend with **old-school non-interactive HTML pages**, a **static site generated with Vue.js** components, a **full-stack app** with modern frontend + Node.js server + **Database/ORM** (ORM integration is WIP).
+Reframe is a "Universal Framework", that is you can create any type of app: a **modern interactive frontend with React**, a Node.js backend with **old-school non-interactive HTML pages**, a **static site generated with Vue.js**, a **full-stack app** with modern frontend + Node.js server + **Database/ORM** (ORM integration is WIP).
-Changing from one type of app to another is easy.
+Changing app type is easy so you can
-**Start write your prototype right away without thinking about what type of app is right for you**.
+**start write your prototype right away, and only later decide the type of your app**.

-When we say Reframe is rapid and flexible, we mean it.

 More at [Concetps](/docs/concepts.md).